 When adjacent marble or ceramic tile edges are not even with each other, they cause a deviation called "lippage."
-The Builder, for a period of one year, will repair lippage greater than 1/8 inch.
-Irregular tiles such as limestone, adoquin, and Mexican pavers are not covered by the Limited Warranty.
+The Builder, for a period of one year, will repair lippage greater than 1⁄2 inch.
+Irregular tiles such as limestone, adoquin, and Mexican pavers are not covered by the Warranty.

-27.5 Hardwood Flooring Gaps
+27.5 hardwood flooring gaps

 Gaps between hardwood floorboards normally fluctuate in areas where relative humidity varies substantially.
 The Homeowner is responsible for maintaining proper humidity levels in the home to minimize gaps between hardwood floorboards.
-Where gaps exceed 1/8 inch, the Builder will repair for a period of one year.
+Where gaps exceed 1⁄2 inch, the Builder will repair for a period of one year.

-HOME TIP Homeowners should only use cleaning products recommended by the manufacturers.
+Homeowners should only use cleaning products recommended by the manufacturers.
 To prevent damage, Homeowners should avoid walking on hardwood floors with spiked-heel shoes or sliding furniture and other heavy items over the floor.

-27.6 Vinyl Flooring Loosened or Bubbled
+27.6 vinyl flooring loosened or bubbled